TheOafidian/etn/index.md

 - Upload external Ion Chromatography data -> prioritized

 ## Data Management
-- How and where will data be stored and structured?
-(FAIR)
-- Data will be visualized using the DELPHI platform, ensuring adherence to the FAIR principles upon which it is heavily inspired.
-The raw lcms data will be stored in a subfolder in "compound creation experiment" folders on the shared server, as a sibling to a lookup file pertaining the synthesis and purification of the compound.
+Data about the progress of the traineeship project will be stored according to the FAIR principles in this ETN.
+- Findable
+Different tasks are listed at the start of the ETN and linked to their respective headers within the ETN.
+Where possible a link to code written for the traineeship is supplied at the start of the task.
+- Accessible
+The ETN is publicly available adn a link is shared with the project coordinators.
+The repository of the code is stored in a private git repository that requires authentication and only the project coordinators will be allowed access as some of the data stored is not meant to be publicized.
+- Interoperable

+- Reusable

 ## Traceability of Steps and Methods
-This git repository markdown page will be used to document the project steps in a traceable manner.
+This git repository markdown page will be used to document the project steps and changes in the project in a traceable manner.

 ## Version Control of Code